 Grand Opening in early 1900's

-Next the shoplifting became a real headache.
-But like most retailers we took these in our stride and keep trading before we meet our next challengers that being ramraider, not once but three times in a matter of months just in time for Christmas.
+Next, the shoplifting became a real headache.
+But like most retailers, we took these in our stride and keep trading before we meet our next challenges that being ram-raider, not once but three times in a matter of months just in time for Christmas.